You've asked, we've answered.

 What do you charge?
 Do you charge rush rates?

-We charge a full-time student rate of $65/hour and a regular rate of $80/hour.
+We charge a regular rate of $90/hour and a discounted student rate of $85/hour.
 In special circumstances, we may also quote on a per-project basis.

 Rush jobs may be billed at time and a half, depending on circumstances; any such charges will be outlined and agreed upon by both parties before work proceeds.
 We are often able to accommodate rush jobs without having to increase our rates.